demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Execute_snippet_code_script_README.md

-Use to initiate a new endpoint script execution action using the provided snippet code and retrieve the file results.
+Initiates a new endpoint script execution action using the provided snippet code and retrieves the file results.

 ## Dependencies